magento/devdocs/guides/v2.3/graphql/tutorials/checkout/checkout-billing-address.md

 ### Add a new address for billing and shipping

-The following mutation adds a new billing address and sets it as a shipping address too.
+The following mutation includes the `use_for_shipping` attribute, which allows the same address to be used as the billing and shipping address.

 **Request**